Array Feature

 Overview

 For clinics, consistency is an operational requirement, not a nice-to-have.
 When patients return for follow-ups, adjustments, or repeat pairs of custom orthotics, they expect the same fit, function, and comfort every time.
 Yet many variations in orthotic insoles are not caused by diagnosis or prescription, but by how devices are manufactured inside the orthotics laboratory.
+Yet many variations in orthotic insoles are not caused by diagnosis or prescription, but by how devices are manufactured inside the orthotics laboratory.
+Modern manufacturing platforms like Orion were designed specifically to address this challenge by embedding consistency directly into the production process, reducing variability introduced by manual fabrication and technician-dependent workflows.

 As 3D printed orthotics become more common, clinics are no longer asking if digital manufacturing belongs in orthotics.
 They are asking how to identify production partners that can deliver repeatable clinical outcomes without increasing risk or operational complexity.